-While the Québec standard in large part follows current ZEV standards in 10 U.S. states and provides the automobile industry with normative continuity on both sides of the border, one difference is that Québec regulations also permit vehicles that have been upgraded by carmakers and licensed for the first time in Québec to qualify for credits.
-This measure was included in the standard in order to make it possible for low-income households to also choose zero-emission vehicles.
+The Québec standard, in large part, follows current ZEV standards in 10 U.S. states.
+Additionally, it provides the automobile industry with normative continuity on both sides of the border.
+One difference is that Québec regulations also permit vehicles that have been upgraded by carmakers and licensed for the first time in Québec to qualify for credits.
+This measure was included in the standard.
+That makes it possible for low-income households to also choose zero-emission vehicles.

 “The current vehicle offering does not meet growing consumer demand.
-Many Québécois want to drive clean vehicles but face a dearth of cars on the market and/or discouragingly lengthy waiting times.
-We need to release these limitations on consumer choice, and that is the intent of the ZEV standard: More supply and more diversity in available models that meet the specific needs of users.”
+Many Québécois want to drive clean vehicles.
+However, they face a dearth of cars on the market and/or discouragingly lengthy waiting times.
+We need to release these limitations on consumer choice, and that is the intent of the ZEV standard.
+More supply and more diversity in available models that meet the specific needs of users.”

 “The fight against climate change is a planetary challenge where failure is not an option.
 Our children’s future is at stake.
 Ambition and audacity in public policy is required.
 The ZEV standard is part of these ambitious measures that in combination with other current government measures and progress in the automobile industry over the next few years will help green the Québec vehicle fleet.”